v-sbradley/bacx-pr/topics/review-links.md

 # Review links

-There are multiple methods for finding, or creating, review links for content in your branches.
+There are multiple methods for finding review links to content in your branches.

-## Finding review links

 Each time you commit a change, the build system ("OPS") generates a build, and provides review links.
 You can find these in build status emails, or on the OPS build portal.
-You can also navigate the review site to find your built content.
+You can also navigate between branches on the review site to find your content.

-### OPS build email
+## OPS build email

  When a build completes (or fails), the OPS system sends a status email message.
 The subject line for these messages will be similar to **[Succeeded With Warning] Open Publishing Build Service - Publish**.
 The text in the brackets can be "Succeeded", "Succeeded With Warning", or "Failed".
 These messages contain review links for pages that were successfully built.